Fabian Stankowicz: History

-During the "Acts of Vengeance" storyline, Fabian was present with the Avengers Island staff and Quasar discussing the recent attack on the Avengers when Avengers Island is suddenly attacked by Doctor Doom's killer robots.
+During the "Acts of Vengeance" storyline, Fabian was present with the Avengers Island staff and Quasar discussing the recent attack on the Avengers when Avengers Island is suddenly attacked by Doctor Doom's robots.
 Fabian donned the Mecho-Marauder armor to help fight the killer robots.
 He managed to defeat some of them and then had to be rescued from the rest by Quasar.
 Fabian and the rest of the staff were evacuated from Avengers Island before it was destroyed by some explosives that the robots planted.
 Upon returning from his quest, Captain America learned from Fabian and the rest of the support crew what had happened to Avengers Island.
 The support crew moved their base of operations to the sub-basement of the original Avengers Mansion.
-When Namor the Sub-Mariner turned up under the control of the Controller, Captain America paired Fabian up with Hank Pym to find a way to remove the Controller's control device from Namor.
+When Namor turned up under the control of the Controller, Captain America paired Fabian up with Hank Pym to find a way to remove the Controller's control device from Namor.
 Thanks to Henry Pym's success at removing Controller's control device being removed from Namor, Fabian watched as Namor came to his senses.
 When Captain America ends up attacked by mechanical tendrils upon entering the sub-basement, Fabian apologized for that stating that he was testing them out.
 Fabian then helps Captain America research some information about Magneto.

 When the Daily Bugle was leveled by Graviton, the Avengers were called in to help Damage Control during its worker strike.
 Fabian tried to use some pulleys to help She-Hulk which proved unsuccessful.

 Captain America had Fabian and John Jameson occupy Diamondback while he met with Eric Masterson.
 Fabian welcomed Captain America back to Avengers Mansion upon his return.

 Mother Night used her hypnotic vision of Fabian's mother to sway Fabian to place some bugs throughout Avengers Mansion so that she can collect information.
 Fabian later joined the Avengers in attending a party in Sersi's loft when Fabian is visited by Mother Night and her brother Minister Blood.
 Mother Night and Minister Blood had placed the support crew under hypnotic control and had outfitted them with guns in a plot to assassinate the Avengers.
 Unfortunately, Sersi turned Fabian's gun into a toy gun and Mother Night and Minister Blood were forced to release the support crew from their hypnotic control.

 At a friend's party, Fabian began taking ice, a drug from a dealer named Kid Gloves in Queens.
 He takes this drug to cope with the pressure of working for the Avengers.
 He lost a lot of weight and began to hear voices in his head.
 Michael O'Brien began to suspect that something was wrong with Fabian.
 Captain America then learned about the drugs that have affected Fabian and prepared him for a rehabilitation clinic.
 When Fabian stated about the super-soldier serum, Captain America stated that it was a different matter.